 A high power spotlight is useful in a number

 of situations.
-Many veteran outdoor enthusiasts will tell you that a spotlight is
+Many veteran field investigators will tell you that

 A 1-million-candlepower halogen spotlight can be purchased at Wal-Mart

 Most big halogen spotlights come with an accessory for plugging

 it into a cigarette lighter.
 Some models also have small clamps

 for direct connections to 12 volt batteries.
 This is useful if the